-The proposed Limelight Hotel development is consistent with all of the development standards of the North Village Specific Plan including adequate understructure parking for the proposed use.
-Site improvements that benefit the surrounding developments and pedestrian connectivity include a new sidewalk along the south property frontage, creation of a pedestrian plaza at the north end of the project where a transit shelter is required pursuant to Engineering Division Conditions of Approval, and all new and existing electrical utilities within the development area will be placed underground.
+The proposed Rockspring resort condominium development project adheres to all of the development standards of the North Village Specific Plan including, the provision of an adequate amount of understructure parking for the proposed use.
+Site improvements that benefit the surrounding developments and pedestrian connectivity include a new sidewalk along the south property frontage and the creation of a woodland garden with meandering pathway at the southwest corner of the project.

-The condominium hotel use will increase lodging capacity within close proximity to The Village core, where lodging uses are encouraged and anticipated in the NVSP and General Plan.
+The resort condominium use will increase lodging capacity within close proximity to The Village core, where lodging uses are encouraged and anticipated in the NVSP and General Plan.